akdavis83/ProtoX/doc/developer-notes.md

 Recommendations:

-- Avoid duplicating type and input/output information in function descriptions.
+- Avoiding duplicating type and input/output information in function descriptions.

 - Use backticks (&#96;&#96;) to refer to `argument` names in function and